souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 <div class="note info">
 ##### Info

-This is directly inspired from the [example provided][curator-example] in the [official documentation][curator].
+This is directly inspired by the [example provided][curator-example] in the [official documentation][curator].

-Refer to this if you want more information on other possible actions (such as closing indexes, or reorganizing them through a `forceMerge` action).
+Refer to this if you want more information on other possible actions (such as closing indices, or reorganizing them through a `forceMerge` action).
 </div>

 You will also need to create a `config.yml` file which will tell `curator` how